Jerry (The Walking Dead): Season 9

 In "The Storm", a few months have passed after the massacre during the community fair, a strong winter alerted the inhabitants of the Kingdom and because of the deteriorated status of the Kingdom, the residents were forced to leave their home as Jerry sought the safety of his family and with his people spent a night inside the abandoned Sanctuary and subsequently went on with Michonne's plan to cross the frozen lake as the route is the shortest way to the Hilltop.
-Despite of the risk that the route belonged to the territory of the Whisperers, the Kingdommers managed to arrive safely to the Hilltop Colony.
+Despite the risk that the route belonged to the territory of the Whisperers, the Kingdommers managed to arrive safely to the Hilltop Colony.

 Season 10

 In "Lines We Cross", a few months has passed after the harsh winter, Jerry was part of the militia and they trained on the beach of Oceanside for battle in case that the Whisperers will return, but during the winter the Whisperers had mysteriously disappeared from the area.
 When a satellite crashed to the Whisperers' territory, the crash caused a forest fire enough to destroy the entire Oceanside.
 Because of the danger, Jerry and the militia crossed the border that divided them from the Whisperers in order to extinguish the fire.